pensjonatus/flash-fiction/blog/what-answer-did-you-expect.md

 ---
-title: 'What Answer Did You Expect?'
+title: What Answer Did You Expect?
 date: '2015-01-02'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 "It's very gross.
 I mean just thinking about it makes me wanna puke.
 What kind